HPV-positive oropharyngeal cancer: Staging

-However, the published literature and ongoing clinical trials use the older seventh edition that does not distinguish between HPV+OPC and HPV-OPC - see Oropharyngeal Cancer - Stages.
+However, the published literature and ongoing clinical trials use the older seventh edition that does not distinguish between HPV+OPC and HPV-OPC – see Oropharyngeal Cancer – Stages.
 The T stages are essentially similar between AJCC 7 and AJCC 8. with two exceptions.
-Tis (carcinoma in situ) has been eliminated and the division of T4 into substages (e.g. T4a) has been removed.
+Tis (carcinoma in situ) has been eliminated, and the division of T4 into substages (e.g., T4a) has been removed.
 The major changes are in the N stages, and hence the overall clinical stage.
 N0 remains the same, but as with the T stage, substages such as N2a have been eliminated.
-Extracapsular extension (ECE), also referred to as extranodal extension (ENE), which is invasion by the tumour beyond the capsule of the lymph node has been eliminated as a staging criterion.
+Extracapsular extension (ECE), also referred to as extranodal extension (ENE), which is invasion by the tumour beyond the capsule of the lymph node, has been eliminated as a staging criterion.

-This results in a HPV+OPC tumour being given a lower stage than if it were HPV-OPC.
+This results in an HPV+OPC tumour being given a lower stage than if it were HPV-OPC.
 For instance, a 5 cm tumour with one ipsilateral node involved that is 5 cm in size but has ECE would be considered T3N3bM0 Stage IVB if HPV- but T3N1M0 Stage II if HPV+.